 To the rich man, Lazarus is just another face in the crowd, an invisible poor person that disappears into the background of his comfortable, lavish life.
 But in the afterlife, the first has become last.
 Jesus wants to give us a solid understanding of the great reversal.
 When all is said and done, this rich man is nameless, and it’s Lazarus whose name is remembered.

-The setting of the drama
+The setting of the Lazarus and rich man parable

 The time came when the beggar died and the angels carried him to Abraham’s side.
 The rich man also died and was buried.
 In Hades, where he was in torment, he looked up and saw Abraham far away, with Lazarus by his side.
 So he called to him, “Father Abraham, have pity on me and send Lazarus to dip the tip of his finger in water and cool my tongue, because I am in agony in this fire.”